Bhargav061197/Billboard-wiki/README.md

 1. First set Dates in data.py as to from which date to whic date you want the billboard data for .
 2. Change the number by which i is divided .From this you can change intervals , as to once per 30 days if the number is 30
 3. Run main.py and then it will generate a csv file name example .csv
+4. Run the Scikit jupyter notebook file and any new song's popularity can be predicted using trained data